KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/4-modules-variables-operators/README.md

 > [!TIP]
 > Don't forget mentors are here to help you.
 If you have any questions, feel free to ask!

+> [!TIP]
+> Don't forget to commit your code, periodically.

 # Checkpoint

+FIX THIS!
 Compare your _script.js_ against the answer key for your work.
 It might look a little different depending on the variable names you chose.

 > [!CODECHECK]
 > ![](images/checkpoint.png ":class=image-border")